-Before leaving this section, you might wonder what the role of System.setSecurityManager (new RMISecurityManager()) is.
+Before leaving this discussion, you might wonder what the role of System.set-SecurityManager(new RMISecurityManager()) is.
 A serialized object has been transported across the network and is reconstituted and coerced to an object implementing Toaster.
 We know that here it will, in fact, be an object of class BrevilleExtraLiftToaster, but the client doesn't need to know that.
 Or does it?
 Certainly the client will not have a class definition for this class on its side.
-But when the toaster object begins to run, then it must run using its BrevilleExtraLiftToaster code!
-Where does it get this code from?
+But when the toaster object begins to run, then it must run using its BrevilleExtraLift-Toaster code!
+Where does it get it from?